nuxeo/nuxeo-drive/docs/behaviors/Adobe Creative Suite.md

 We could use the Photoshop Scripting API.
 I uses COM objects on Windows and AppleScript on macOS.

-I read that we can setup a `Notifer` that will call a function on specifed a event.
+I read that we can setup a `Notifer` that will call a function on specified a event.

 This is a non working POC for Windows (requires the `pywin32` module):